isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-concepts"></a>T.concepts: Concept rules

 Concepts is a facility for specifying requirements for template arguments.
-It is an [ISO technical specification](#Ref-conceptsTS), but not yet supported by currently shipping compilers.
+It is an [ISO technical specification](#Ref-conceptsTS), but currently supported only by GCC.
 Concepts are, however, crucial in the thinking about generic programming and the basis of much work on future C++ libraries (standard and other).